n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.md

 docker ps
 ```

 8. Use the ContainerID to access and run a shell prompt in the container.
-With a few Linux commands, see how easy (and insecure) it is to navigate.
-Determine the running account.
-Install utilities into the container.
-What happens to the utilities after the container is stopped - where are they?
+With a few Linux commands: navigate the file structure, determine the running account, install Curl command into the container.
+What happens to the upgrade and Curl after the container is stopped - where are they?

 ```
 docker exec --interactive -t ContainerID sh